TelerikAcademy/Slice-and-Dice/Course-Project/README.md

-# Requirements for the Slice and Dice course project
+# Requirements for the "Web front-end develeopment" course project

-This document describes the teamwork assignment for Telerik Academy students in "Slice and Dice" course
+This document describes the final project assignment for Telerik Academy students in "Web front-end develeopment" course

 # Project Description